JSAbrahams/mamba/doc/errors.md

         l: Int   -> println "we know for sure that l is an Int" # l
         err: MyErr -> print err

-We may also do the following:
+We may also return if we detect an error.
+In that case, the code after would only be executed if no error occurred:

     def l <- g(9) hanle when
         err: MyErr ->